the-ora/browser/README.md

 4. Push the branch: `git push origin feature/my-feature`
 5. Open a Pull Request

-*N.B* - each PR must only solve one issue/bug or feature at a time.
-This help us on reviews.
-Thank you for your contributions.

 ## Troubleshooting

 - XcodeGen, SwiftFormat, or SwiftLint not found